HoraceShmorace/auth0-idp-webtask/README.md

 ## Setup
 You'll need:

-1. An Auth0 application (SPA or Regular Web Application) with which you authenticate your users.
+1. An Auth0 application (SPA or Regular Web Application) with which you authenticate your users using an Identity Provider (i.e. – Facebook, Google, etc).
+See here for instructions on how to connect your app to an Identity Provider: https://auth0.com/docs/identityproviders.

 1. An Auth0 *Machine to Machine* application configured to use the Auth0 Management API.
 Follow all of the setup instructions for **Step 1: Get a Token** here: https://auth0.com/docs/connections/calling-an-external-idp-api#step-1-get-a-token.